 DEQ uses OCERA manufacturer fees in DEQ's Solid Waste Management Grant Program to fund Collection Event Grants to Oklahoma communities.
 These events create convenient and free opportunities for consumers to responsibly dispose of their electronic waste in addition to keeping Oklahoma clean by preventing illegal roadside dumping (Image 1).
+However, DEQ funding is limited.

-In 2022, DEQ awarded \$70,000 in grants for 3 community electronic waste collection events across the state where 41,804 pounds of electronic waste were collected.
-These events are free for citizens.
+In 2023, \$190,000 were allocated toward 10 household hazardous waste collection events across the state where over 28,035 pounds of electronic waste were collected.

-As consumers continue to express significant interest in drop-off, rather than mail-back programs, DEQ will continue to supplement OCERA by assisting communities in hosting collection events for electronic waste
+As consumers continue to express significant interest in drop-off, rather than mail-back programs, DEQ will continue to supplement OCERA by assisting communities in hosting collection events for electronic waste.